 But, don’t feel like you need to spend that much.
-In my gift giving I try to find Bourbons in the $25 to $100 range depending on the factors in questions one and two above.
-Due to my budget constraints, most of my Bourbon gift shopping happens in the $30-$50 range and only goes above that for very close family or friends.
-In this range, you find good, solid Bourbon that comes in attractive and gift-worthy packaging.
+A lot of people find Bourbons in the $25 to $100 range depending on the factors in questions one and two above.
+Due to budget constraints, there are a lot of Bourbon gifts in the $30-$50 range.
+In this range, you can find good, solid Bourbon that comes in attractive and gift-worthy packaging.

 You have choices that play off the recipient’s likes and experience so they end up with a bottle that they’ll be proud to have on the shelf and that they will enjoy drinking.

 Is the recipient a localvore?
 Consider a Bourbon from a local "grain-to-glass" small distiller.
 Do they value style over everything?
 Consider one in an attractive bottle.
 Is the recipient nostalgic or homesick?
 Maybe try to find one produced where they grew up.
 Or at least one that is popular there.